99cesarvg/portfolio/README.md

 2. There is a peak in riders in the warm months and on weekends.
 Consider having a summer or weekend subscription.
 3. Consider offering promotions or trial periods for casual riders to experience the benefits of a subscription without a long-term commitment.
 This could encourage them to become regular subscribers.

-# Project 2: Data Scraping with Python
+# Project 2: Top Men’s Football Goal Scorers Analysis
 In this project, I utilized Python libraries like BeautifulSoup, Requests, Pandas, and Matplotlib to scrape and analyze data from Wikipedia.
 I focused on extracting information about top international men's football goal scorers by country.
 Leveraging Jupyter Notebook, I efficiently employed web scraping techniques.
 Using BeautifulSoup for HTML parsing, Requests for fetching web pages, and Pandas for data manipulation, I organized the extracted information.
 Matplotlib aided in creating insightful visualizations directly within the notebook.

 [Click here to see code and visualizations Jupyter Notebook](project2final.md)

-# Project 3: Excel Project
+# Project 3: Coffee Sales Dashboard Development using Excel
 In this project, I meticulously cleaned and processed data to optimize its utility for creating an insightful dashboard.
 The dataset pertains to sales analysis for a fictitious coffee company, and my objective was to derive meaningful insights to aid strategic decision-making.
 Some of the tools used: XLOOKUP, Formatting, Pivot Tables, Pivot Charts, Timelines, Slicers

 How my data looked like in the start with no changes: